budparr/dotfiles-1/README.md

 ### Save pass phrase in macOS keychain

-these are modified to exclude the .profile changes
+these are modified to update the .profile changes for later versions

 [Sign your commits on GitHub with GPG](https://medium.com/@timmywil/sign-your-commits-on-github-with-gpg-566f07762a43) [https://gist.github.com/bmhatfield/cc21ec0a3a2df963bffa3c1f884b676b](https://gist.github.com/bmhatfield/cc21ec0a3a2df963bffa3c1f884b676b)